 How can this experiment relate to atomic spectra?

-<H1> The Bohr Model vs the Quantum Mechanical Model
+<H1> The Bohr Model versus the Quantum Mechanical Model

 Think of electrons like planets orbiting the sun.
-Bohr proposed that electrons revolve around the nucleus only in a selected circular path which have a fixed value of radius and energy.
+Bohr proposed that electrons revolve around the nucleus only in a selected circular path, which has a fixed value of radius and energy.
 However, as scientists learned more, they discovered that this model was too simple.
 The Quantum Mechanical Model introduced a new concept.
 Instead of fixed orbits, electrons exist in cloud-like regions called orbitals, where they are more likely to be found.
 This model explains that electrons do not have set paths but rather move in areas of probability.

 Solved Question: How does the Bohr model differ from the quantum mechanical model?